nexmo-community/social-cafe/README.md

 # Social Cafe

-> An online social space to have conversations around prompts.
+> An online social space to have video conversations around prompts.

 ## Adding your own event